Aylur/astal/docs/guide/getting-started/supported-languages.md

 # Supported Languages

+There are currently two languages that have an additional Astal package: Lua and Gjs.
+Their purpose is to abstract away Gtk by implementing a state management and UI declaring solution.

 ## JavaScript

-The main intended usage of Astal is in TypeScript with [AGS](/guide/ags/first-widgets).
+The main intended usage of Astal is in TypeScript+JSX.
-It supports JSX and has a state management solution similar to web frameworks.
+It is recommended to use [AGS](/guide/ags/first-widgets) to scaffold and run projects in TypeScript.
+However, if you are familiar with JavaScript's tooling ecosystem you can also setup an environment yourself.
 Only a minimal knowledge of JavaScript's syntax is needed to get started.

 :::info